tfgg/yournextmep/_candidates/eu2014/green/fiona-radic.md

 person: fiona-radic
 region: eastern
 party: green
-title: Eastern - Green Party - Fiona Radic
+title: Fiona Radic is running for MEP in Eastern for the Green Party
 incumbent: false
 ---